Reactions to the Mishima Incident: Writers and Cultural figures

 Yumiko Kurahashi criticized that in response to writers who say that Mishima could have done better work if he had lived longer, or that he had reached a dead end in his literary work and resorted to the actions he did, they speak as if being writers or literary figures gave them some special qualification or existence (as if everything existed for the sake of literature), and said that she could well understand "Mishima's deep disgust at associating with his peers."
+And Kurahashi asserted that their comments regarding Mishima's death betrayed a "petty stinginess akin to mourning the death of the goose that lays the golden eggs."
+She deemed the notion that the growth of Mishima's body of work equated to an increase in Japan's cultural heritage "vulgar," criticizing those who failed to realize that the action Mishima demonstrated through his deed was Japanese culture itself.